 Part of the thematic whiplash comes from simple narrative circumstances.
 Laurie took a knife to the gut at the end of the last film, after all, and her daughter just witnessed her husband’s murder minutes before; they can’t be expected to carry the load.
 The duty then falls to a series of redshirts whose expendability is underlined by the larger narrative structure of a franchise that wants, and needs, to remind you is a saga.
 Foregrounding this rack-them-up-knock-them-down dynamic more clearly than most other slasher films, “Halloween Kills” inadvertently opens a window into its own screenwriting challenge, forcing you to ask: How do you make characters pop just enough to liven up a scene or two, but not too much that the viewer will feel torn about seeing them impaled on a halogen light bar?
 How do you weave a tapestry with one hand while tearing it apart with another?

 The answer would be: somewhat awkwardly.
 And if some characters pop better than others (a pair of married realtors who call each other Big John and Little John, and spend All Hallow’s Eve getting stoned and watching “Minnie and Moskowitz” are the clear MVPs) none stick around for too long.
 How could they?
 They’re not signed for the sequel.

 “Halloween Kills” premiered at the 2021 Venice Film Festival.
-Universal Pictures releases it in theaters on October 15, 2021.
+Universal Pictures releases it in theaters and streaming on Peacock on October 15, 2021.